INVESTOR INFORMATION

 WHAT ARE ETFs?

-An ETF is a pooled investment fund which can be bought and sold on a stock exchange.
+An Exchange Traded Fund (ETF) is a pooled investment fund which can be bought and sold on a stock exchange.

 • ETF share prices fluctuate all day as the ETF is bought and sold.
 In comparison, mutual funds only trade once a day after the market closes